Planning a Patagonia itinerary can be a little complicated if you want to see the best of both worlds, from the two countries that it inhabits.

 More cost-effective than making the journey via a flight, this direct bus will also save you from having to change buses halfway through the journey.
 And, with a few daylight hours during your journey, you can savour the sights of Patagonia’s hinterland regions.

 What to do in Bariloche

-With log cabins and stone buildings, the architecture in Bariloche has you reminiscing of skiing chateaus in the high Alps.
-This, mixed with the breath-taking scenery that surrounds the region, makes Bariloche an unmissable stop on the beginning of your busty Patagonia itinerary.
+With log cabins and stone buildings, the architecture in Bariloche has you reminiscing about skiing chateaus in the high Alps.
+This, mixed with the breath-taking scenery that surrounds the region, makes Bariloche an unmissable stop at the beginning of your busty Patagonia itinerary.